frham20/theater/README.md

 ## TODO
-- UI: Support adding and removing target processes through a dialog box
-- UI: Support setting the target transparency
+- UI: Support adding and removing target processes through a dialog box ~- UI: Support setting the target transparency~
-- UI: Support customizing the fade in/out animations
-- CONFIG: Add support for YAML or JSON based config files
+- UI: Support customizing the fade in/out animations ~- CONFIG: Add support for YAML or JSON based config files~
 - OPTIM: Cache window handles / process IDs in some ways with their associated process?
-- Add support for custom color
+~- Add support for custom color~